-[17.1] Recommended spray timing is from green cluster to white bud.
-If Guthion is applied, the user shall not authorize any person who is not covered by the Worker Protection Standard (WPS), such as members of the general public involved in "pick-your-own," to enter a treated area after application of this product for the entire growing season.
+[17.1] Recommended spray timing is from green cluster to white bud. .
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as \Leverage should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.
 Suggested action threshold: plant bugs-3 bleeding sites/tree, or a cumulative catch of 7 adults by white bud stage (white sticky-board trap).
 See [12.7].